Fethiye, Turkey - Travel

 Turkish Stuffed Mussels, Turkish Cuisine

-Fethiye’s cuisine consists of a rich blend of seafood and traditional local Turkish food.
+Fethiye’s cuisine features a rich blend of seafood and traditional local Turkish food.
 Some of the dishes we recommend are:

-• Fish Sandwich: don't knock it until you’ve tried it!
+• Fish Sandwich: Do not knock it until you have tried it!
 It might look like a regular ‘fish burger’ to you, but the taste is divine.

 • Turkish Pancakes (Gözleme): sold at any street market; they can be sweet or savoury.
 Try them with ayran, a cold yoghurt drink.

 More must-try dishes include Purslane Salad, Fried Calamari, and Stuffed Artichoke.
-We also recommend you try local Tahini and Tarhana, which are two of the staples in the Anatolian and Middle Eastern cuisines.
+We also recommend trying local Tahini and Tarhana, staples of Anatolian and Middle Eastern cuisines.
 Visit the restaurant in the Zakros Hotel to enjoy nice food, a great atmosphere, and an even better view of the deep blue sea.

 Vegetarian Restaurants

 Restaurants in Fethiye use fresh seafood and produce.
-There aren’t any completely vegetarian or vegan restaurants; however, Trio Fethiye's menu is mostly plant-based.
+There are no fully vegetarian or vegan restaurants; however, Trio Fethiye's menu is mostly plant-based.

 Restaurants are accommodating to everyone.
-Dishes can be modified per customers’ request and made to suit their individual dietary needs.
+Dishes can be modified per customers’ requests and made to suit their individual dietary needs.

 Coffee Houses, Bakeries, and Patisseries